niodad/ToDos/README.md

 ## Introduction

-This is a  Clean Code minimal API built using Mediatr and Cosmos DB as the database.
+This is a  Clean Code minimal API  using Mediatr and Cosmos DB as the database.
 The API is designed to demonstrate how to write clean, maintainable and scalable code.

 ## Requirements

 - .NET 7
 - Mediatr 11
 - Cosmos DB